aturon/aturon.github.io/_posts/2018-06-02-listening-part-2.md

 them**.
 In other words, we free ourselves to communicate and explore with subtlety and nuance.
 Trust and humility go hand-in-hand.
 And they are the key to finding positive-sum outcomes.

-This is why I feel distraught when I see accusations of bad faith, of the teams having an "agenda" and the "listening" done in the RFC process being a charade to avoid revolt.
-Or the sense of "luckily enough of us yelled to stop the terrifying original proposal from happening; the moment we stop speaking up, Those People will start pushing in that direction again".
-All of these sentiments come from a place of distrust, a zero-sum power-focused framing, with a dose of tribalism to boot.
-It's corrosive to the process, to our goals and methodology -- and most importantly, to the people who are genuinely performing the work of listening, who make themselves vulnerable and then get burned.

 ---